-Eviction filings in Alachua County, FL (Gainesville) fell dramatically in April 2020, and have generally remained below historical averages since then.
-Florida instituted a state-wide eviction moratorium which expired at the end of July.
-After the moratorium expired, execution of eviction orders was also delayed until no earlier than October 1, 2020.
+Eviction filings in Alachua County, FL (Gainesville) fell significantly below average when a state-wide eviction moratorium was instituted in April 2020.
+These eviction protections expired at the end of July 2020.
+After the moratorium expired, execution of eviction orders was also delayed until October 1, 2020.

 More detail on eviction protections in Florida can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in Gainesville were near or above average over the first three months of 2020.1 New filings dropped in April and remained well below historical averages through July 2020, after which filings increased.

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, which existed before the pandemic, has continued in 2020 and beyond.
 We analyzed eviction records in Alachua County to determine where the most cases are being filed during the pandemic.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.
 We also display the plaintiff name most often listed with a given building in the court filings.